History of our Club

 Women's Club Singles Champions

-Diane Petrant is the current Kerrisdale club women's singles champion, winning the competition in 2019.
+Dianne Petrant is the current Kerrisdale club women's singles champion, winning the competition in 2019 and again this year in 2021.
 The club finals were not held last season due to the COVID-19 pandemic protocols.

 Men's Club Singles Champions

 The club's 'champions boards' go back only as far as 1970, but the match committee kept very good records from 1939 to 1963 and for most of those years they recorded the winners of all club competitions, leagues and aggregates.
 For many years the men's club singles represented the club in the Chambers Singles, which was the provincial singles championships, held during B.C.
 Week.

 John Aveline won the club men's singles championship in 2021.
 No competitions were held in 2020 due to the COVID-19 outbreak.